What can you do to get ready for outsourcing in the future?

 I hope this series gave you some insight into the world of private editing!
 If you missed the other two posts you can catch them on the links below.

-Check out my 2 helpful freebies to level up your editing below!
+Check out my helpful free guide to level up your editing below!